tushar2704/About_me/README.md

-- 👋 Hi, I’m @tushar2704
+- 👋 Hi, I’m @Tushar AGGARWAL
-- 👀 I’m interested in International Business expansion
+- 👀 I’m interested in International Business and learning languages,
-- 🌱 I’m currently learning MSC2 International Business Management in France
+- 🌱 I’m currently learning Int.
+MSC International Business Management in France
 - 💞️ I’m looking to collaborate on Internation project to solve business problems
 - 📫 How to reach me @tushar.27041994@gmail.com